 To obtain the certificate you must take eight classes pertaining to Western civilization.
 The range of topics is vast, running from Greek antiquity all the way to the modern era, and extending over the full range of topics within the humanities.
 What unifies the curriculum is a desire to see students engage with the values that animate Western society, a foundation that they can build on through more specialized course work within their own majors and can continue to draw on for the entirety of their adult lives.

-The certificate requires the completion with a grade of C-or better of 24 credit hours, at least nine hours of which must be taken from a menu of required courses, and at least twelve hours of which must be taken at the upper-division level (3000 or higher).
+The certificate requires the completion with a grade of C- or better of 24 credit hours, at least nine hours of which must be taken from a menu of required courses, and at least 12 hours of which must be taken at the upper-division level (3000 or higher).
 No more than three courses (or nine credit hours) may be taken from within the student's major.

-For more information about the Certificate, contact the Faculty Director of the Center.
+For more information about the Certificate, contact the Center Director.